browserengineering/book/book/animations.md

 * Implementing `ScrollAnimation`:[^thirty]

-[^thirty]: The chioce of a half-second animation---30 animation frames---is an arbitrary choice that is intentionally left up to the browser in the definition of the `scroll-behavior` CSS property.
+[^thirty]: The choice of a half-second animation---30 animation frames---is an arbitrary choice that is intentionally left up to the browser in the definition of the `scroll-behavior` CSS property.